 - Require a NetID SSO Login before viewing

 Having a private page will limit the access to that page.
-However, any images, documents, or other media on the page will not be private.
-It is possible for users to access the links of those items directly, with no login required.
+However, any images, documents, or other media on the page will not be private unless each individual file is set to private using our private uploads feature.
 This feature is appropriate for sites that wish to limit access to certain content, but do not require things to be secure in a more rigorous sense.

 Keep in mind that these pages do not meet legal standards for security.